DMI

 Addressing common misconceptions about eye health

-For this campaign, our messages are targeting adults over the age of 37 who are experiencing progressive loss of near vision with age.
+For this campaign, our messages targeted adults over the age of 37 who were experiencing progressive loss of near vision with age.

-In order to have a positive impact on eyehealth, our campaign is making viewers aware of how to access our affordable glasses via local pharmacies, as well as the benefits of wearing glasses.
+In order to have a positive impact on eyehealth, our campaign made viewers aware of how to access our affordable glasses via local pharmacies, as well as the benefits of wearing glasses.

 Saturation